 A great radiant Light fills the frame: a blazing white-gold core, concentric ray-swirls turning outward into every colour of a rose-window of glory, and a heart hidden in the innermost ring.

-The Light that made you,
+The Light who made you.

-and came down to bring you home —
+to bring you home.

-this Light is God,
+This Light is God,

 and His name is Jesus.